imaginadesarrollo/UniversalHrm/README.md

 - Apple Watch
 - Fitbit Charge 3
 - Garmin Vivoactive 3

+## Support

+Technical questions should be posted using the [universalhrm tag](https://stackoverflow.com/questions/tagged/universalhrm) on StackOverflow.

 ## License
 Unless otherwise stated, the code for this project is under GNU GPL v3.
 See [LICENSE](LICENSE) for more information.